In 2014 the prize pool had a total value of EUR 300,000 including e.g. cash prizes, technical support, data packages, and business incubation.

 DLR Energy & Environmental Challenge

-The winner will receive a cash prize of EUR 5,000.
+The winner has been rewarded with a cash prize of EUR 5,000.

 T-Systems Big Data Challenge